 - Accept medical help for your child and yourself.
 Your child needs to be seen by a doctor to check for injuries, and if you are hurt, then you need to be treated so that you can take care of your baby.
 Often, this means a trip to the hospital for a complete evaluation.

 - Watch carefully for symptoms of injury.
 These symptoms may include excessive crying, sleepiness, the inability to be consoled, lack of interest in rattles or toys, lack of interest in eating, or any other change in behavior.
 If any of these symptoms develop in the hours or days after the accident, then you should get prompt medical treatment for your child even if your child was seen by a doctor soon after the crash.

 - Get a new car seat.
 Car seats should be replaced after moderate or severe accidents and after some minor accidents.
 A car seat that has been in a crash may be unable to provide adequate safety if another crash occurs.

 - Notify any babysitters, daycare workers, or other caretakers of the crash.
 Everyone should know what happened so that your child can be watched carefully and so that any symptoms of a possible injury can be reported to you and your child’s doctor.

 - Get the right ongoing medical help.
 If you think your child needs the specialized care of a certain type of doctor, such as a neurologist or an orthopedist, then you might have to fight for it.
 However, you should not have to pay for it out of your own pocket.
 Instead, these costs should be part of your child’s accident recovery.

-Your child did not cause the wreck and should not have to live with the significant injuries that he suffered in the car crash.
+Your child did not cause the wreck and should not have to live with the significant injuries that she suffered in the car crash.
 Instead, she should get the legal help that she needs to make a fair recovery.